 5. Los Peces en el Río

-This is one of the most well-known villancicos.
-Fish in the river is the translated title, and unlike other Christmas songs, it is about the Virgin Mary washing infant clothing in the river.
+This is one of the most well-known Villancicos.
+“Los Peces en el Río” is translated as Fish in the River, and unlike other Christmas songs, it is about the Virgin Mary washing infant clothing in the river.

 Mary’s reflection in the river is described in the song, which then moves on to the birth of baby Jesus.
 It’s a basic peaceful Christmas song that tells the story of Jesus in a humble tone.
 There are no bells and whistles or big drum beats, just a simple peaceful Christmas song.